 The Force Awakens is released this week!

 It probably helps that I’m not a scientist.
-In fact, I was terrified of the school lab because of all the stories other pupils told me about accidental immolation and experiments gone wrong.
-Besides, the teacher was as scary as the Engineer Noomi Rapace tangles with in this Alien prequel.
+In fact, I was terrified of the school lab because of all the stories that other pupils told me about accidental immolation or experiments gone wrong.
+And the teacher was as scary as the Engineer Noomi Rapace’s Elizabeth Shaw tangles with in this Alien prequel.

 Perhaps because of my relatively unscientific inclination, I can ignore most of the nonsense in Prometheus.
-(Although I appreciate that having an 8ft alien land on your abdomen after you’ve had a caesarean might rule out hand-to-hand combat, rappelling and running might be a tad impossible after surgery.
+(Although I appreciate that having an 8ft alien land on your abdomen after you had a caesarean might rule out hand-to-hand combat, rappelling and running.)

 And yes, archaeologist Shaw’s ‘no weapons’ stance to exploring an alien planet isn’t very clever.
 But she’s a woman of single-minded determination, leading an expedition of doomed idiots to answer the biggest question of all: Why are we here?

-The Empire Strikes Back (1980)
+Princess Leia: The Empire Strikes Back (1980)

-The Danish pastry hair buns debuted by Leia in Star Wars and the metal bikini she wore in Jedi are iconic.
+The Danish pastry hair buns debuted by Leia in Star Wars, and the metal bikini she wore in Jedi are iconic.
 But I’ve always admired the white jumpsuit and loopy-braid hairdo combo she showcased on Bespin’s Cloud City, complete with blaster.

 It’s a practical but chic get-up for her roles as soldier, spy, royal and diplomat.

 Despite Carrie Fisher’s recent admission that she was, in fact, higher than the stars when she filmed Empire, Leia is at her best in this movie.
 And although we’re told that Lucas hadn’t yet decided she was destined to be Luke’s sibling, there are still some clues to her true identity.

 Watching Sandra Bullock spin through space, I discovered that Gravity triggers vertigo, so it’s definitely not one I can go back to watch on repeat.
 Balance issues aside, this is a beautiful and thoughtful drama.
 Given the hype, the seven Oscars, and the theme of sheer adversity, I wasn’t expecting the movie to be so tender.

 Gravity is not really sci-fi – this is our present-day Earth, complete with technological limits.
 This helps make Stone even more engaging than a character in a futuristic or fantastical setting.
 She is self-reliant.
 She is human.
 She hallucinates and loses the will to live – and then summons it again.

 The movie’s message is never give up, and that through perseverance you can achieve the impossible.